-- Display Performance History to show the 24-hour performance history or the 7-day performance history of the HDSL segment.
+- Display Performance History to show the 24-hour performance history or the 7-day performance history of the HDSL segment selected.

+- Display Alarm History to show the history of all the alarms that have occurred since the last time the history is reset.
+Alarms are reported with their first occurrence, last occurrence, number of occurrences, and current status.

 - Setup.
-By selecting the Setup option (B) from the Main Menu, the technician can view the current setup and set or change the following configurable items:
+By selecting the Setup option (B) from the Main Menu, the technician can view the following information:

 - System Time, Date, and ID

-- System Password

-- Auto Log Out Time
+- Auto Log-Off Time

 - Metered Tone Frequency

 - Ring Frequency

 - HDSL 24-Hour ES Threshold

 - HDSL Margin Alarm Threshold

 - Alarm On Threshold

-- Test.
-By selecting the Test option (C) from the Main Menu, the technician can:

-- Select a channel for testing.
-The selected channel is switched out of the DLC and is connected to a metallic bypass wire.
+- Alarm-On Configuration

-Inventory.
+- Inventory.
 By selecting the Inventory option (D) from the Main Menu, the technician can view manufacturing information of all the units in the system.
 At the CO, the command displays all units in the system; at the RT, only those units in the local cage are displayed.